 The TNC calculates the feed rate from the spindle speed.
-If the feed-rate override is used during tapping, the TNC automatically adjusts the feed rate.
+If the spindle speed override is used during tapping, the feed rate is automatically adjusted.

 The feed-rate override knob is disabled.

 If you defined an rpm factor for fast retraction in cycle parameter Q403, the TNC limits the speed to the maximum speed of the active gear range.